Key questions surround the death of a nearly blind refugee after he was dropped off at a coffee shop alone

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Omar Jimenez, Priscilla Alvarez and Nicole Chavez contributed to this report.
+CNN’s Omar Jimenez, Priscilla Alvarez, Nicole Chavez and Alaa Elassar contributed to this report.